Time-Varyingness in Auction Breaks Revenue Equivalence: Introduction

 \section{Introduction}

-Auction is a buying and selling system used frequently ~\cite{vickrey1961counterspeculation}.
+Auction is a class of buying-selling systems including various mechanisms~\cite{vickrey1961counterspeculation}.
 Multiple buyers bid their prices for an item.
-The bidder who bids the highest price wins the item, but its payment depends on the mechanism of the auction.
-Typical examples are first-price and second-price auctions.
+The bidder who bids the highest price wins the item, but its payment depends on the auction mechanism.
+In advertising auctions, first-price and second-price mechanisms are typically adopted.
 The winner pays the highest price, i.e., the price bid by itself, in first-price auctions.
 On the other hand, it pays only the next highest price in second-price auctions.
-A captivating question is how such a difference in the auction mechanisms affects the bidding strategy and the revenue of the seller (and the bidders).
-This question is also realistically significant in light of Google Ads migrating from second-price to first-price auctions~\cite{paes2020competitive, goke2022bidders}.

-Interestingly, seminal works have shown the revenue equivalence theorem (noticed in~\cite{vickrey1961counterspeculation} and fixed in~\cite{riley1981optimal, myerson1981optimal}) where the revenue of the seller (and bidders) is the same in its expectation between various types of auctions.
-However, the characteristics of the optimal strategy totally differ between them.
-In a first-price auction, the payment depends on the winner's bidding.
-Thus, bidders need to adapt their own bidding to the environment of the auction.
-On the other hand, in a second-price auction, the payment is independent of and absolutely no more than the winner's bidding.
-Thus, the optimal strategy is truthful bidding, by which the bidder only bids the value it perceives~\cite{vickrey1961counterspeculation}.
-This strategy is usable independent of the environment of the auction.
-Putting these briefly, bidders need to learn their strategies in first-price auctions, while not in second-price auctions.

-When the environment of auctions varies with time, the breaking of revenue equivalence might occur.
-For instance, the value of an item (advertisement) can vary with time by periodicity such as daily, weekly, and seasonal cycles (see Panel A in Fig.~\ref{F01}) or noise (see Panel B).
-Indeed, such periodicity and noise have been observed and considered in real-world auction data~\cite{sedeh2020optimization, goke2022bidders}.
-As mentioned above, bidders can automatically track their optimal strategies by truthful bidding in second-price auctions (see the black lines in Fig.~\ref{F01}).
-On the other hand, they should continue to learn their strategies in first-price auctions, and thus cannot always perform their optimal bidding (see the orange lines as examples).
-Thus, the difference in payments between first-price and second-price auctions remains and is expected to break revenue equivalence in the long run.
+A captivating question is which mechanism is preferred from the perspectives of the bidders or the seller.